-While I know $3.95 is an expense, this is guaranteeing that you own your content, and you’re able to easily make this back.
-Also, you get a FREE domain name.
-That means your “.com” is totally free!
-That would be an added expense with any free site like Blogger.
+While I know $3.95 is an expense, this is guaranteeing that you own your content, and you're able to easily make this back.
+Once you sign up, you will also need to buy a domain name (SiteGround will walk you through this step by step!)
 I believe you do need to spend just a small amount in order to make money.
-And that’s what this guide is here for!
+And that's what this guide is here for!
 Through blogging I am able to travel around the world and do things I never thought possible.
 Blogging has opened so many doors for me, and I wish I would have known about these secrets first, so that I could have started a profitable blog from the start.

 You can start a blog on free platforms like Blogger but here's the deal: you don't own your content.
 And worse still, if something goes awry with your blog, there is nothing that can help you.
 A writer recently lost decades of work when his site crashed.
 The problem with Blogger is that you don't have control over your site.
 So while you may think you want the cheaper option, I guarantee using WordPress will save you time and hassle.

 Yes, there are other web hosting companies out there.
 But you want one that will be the fastest and have the most support.
 Here are the facts about SiteGround:

 - Loads faster than all other web hosts.
 This is EXTREMELY important.
 Let's say someone new comes to your site- but it doesn't load.
 They click away immediately!

 - Hack protection.
 You also have to play it safe with your site.
 SiteGround has built in security to make sure no one messes with your site.
 SiteGround were the pioneers in applying effective account isolation mechanisms to the shared hosting environment.